 If you’re taking over an existing pharmacy, meet proactively with the employees to alleviate any fears they may have about your new ownership.
 Enlist their help and knowledge of the business to help ensure a smooth transition.

 Implement an employee manual and utilize the operations manual to establish policies and procedures to help you manage your business and train your employees.
 You have a clear idea about what you want your pharmacy to feel like for patients and customers.
 Convey that philosophy to your staff.
 Give them tangible actions to take, such as answering the telephone with, “How may I help you today?” and greeting each customer as they enter the store.

 Marketing involves promoting your business, services and products to your customers and the market at large.
 The best place to start is with a comprehensive marketing plan.
 Like your business plan, your marketing plan will change over time.
 You’ll want to begin your marketing activities before your pharmacy actually opens.

 Once you’ve opened the doors of your pharmacy, you may want to hold a “grand opening.”
 Plan for this event to occur several weeks after you have actually opened to ensure that things are running smoothly.

-Start spreading the word right away.
-Contact your local referral sources by reaching out in person and/or by letter to local physicians, hospital discharge planners, senior centers, hospices, and so on to let them know that you’re in business.
+Start spreading the word that you’re opening right away.
+Contact your local referral sources by reaching out in person and/or by letter to local physicians, hospital discharge planners, senior centers, hospices and so on to let them know that you’re in business.
 Encourage them to support the pharmacy by offering discounts on products or some other enticement.

-You’ve no doubt heard the phrase, “It pays to advertise.”
-With that in mind, you may want to display signage and use banners, balloons and other promotional tactics to announce the opening of your pharmacy.
+Your store display signage and use of banners, balloons and other promotional tactics to announce the opening of your pharmacy all help.
 You may also want to consider holding a wellness screening event to alert new patients and customers to your pharmacy and the services you provide.